 - Significantly elevated cholesterol and triglyceride levels that do not respond to dietary and exercise lifestyle changes

-- Family members who have APOE e2/e2 and a health practitioner wants to see if the person might be at a higher risk for early heart disease
+- Family members known to have abnormal APOE alleles and a healthcare practitioner wants to see if the person might be at a higher risk for early heart disease

-- Yellowish skin lesions called xanthomas and the health practitioner suspects type III hyperlipoproteinemia
+- Yellowish skin lesions called xanthomas and the healthcare practitioner suspects type III hyperlipoproteinemia

 What does the test result mean?

-APOE e4 (genotype e4/e4 or e4/e3) is found in 25% of the population and is associated with an increased risk of atherosclerosis.
+APOE e4 (genotype e4/e4 or e4/e3) is found in nearly a quarter of the population and is associated with an increased risk of atherosclerosis.
 People with these genotypes could be predisposed to significantly elevated levels of LDL-C ("bad cholesterol") and triglycerides when their diet is high in saturated fat.